cramdoulfa/marc-website/docs/_pages/index.md

 I have carried research in academia (UC Berkeley), big tech (Facebook AI) and start-up environments (Bloom, Jalgos).

 I went from building algorithms to analysing how they impact our society.
-Nowdays, I focus on tracking and exposing algorithmic biases.
+Nowdays, I focus on tracking and exposing algorithmic biases, with a focus on social media recommendations.

 [Below](index.html#in-the-news) is a selection of my works that have been featured in the media, including the New York Times, O'Reilly, the Brookings Institute...